 1881 - Joseph L. Hudson, who had emigrated from England as a child, opens a small men’s and boys’ store in Detroit called the J. L. Hudson Company, which grew to be the city’s largest department store.
 While growing his business, Hudson developed a strong commitment to Detroit’s charities, civic boards and committees.

-Although he never married, Hudson’s sister, Mary, and her husband, Joseph T. Webber, had four sons, whom Hudson trained as merchants, preparing them for future management responsibilities, and instilling in them a strong sense of social responsibility.
+Hudson, who never married, trains the four sons of his sister, Mary, and her husband, Joseph T. Webber, as merchants, preparing them for future management responsibilities and instilling in them a strong sense of social responsibility.

-Richard H. Webber became President, James B. and Joseph L. Webber became the Merchandise Directors, and Oscar Webber became the General Manager.
+1912 - Upon Hudson’s death, the Webber brothers inherit the majority of the company’s stock.
+Richard H. Webber becomes President, James B. and Joseph L. Webber become the Merchandise Directors, and Oscar Webber becomes the General Manager.

-Under the Webber brothers’ management, the company continued to expand while pioneering new merchandising approaches.
-During their lifetimes, they developed the company into one of America’s most important department store chains, including several of the world’s largest shopping centers.
+Under the Webber brothers’ management, the company continues to expand while pioneering new merchandising approaches.
+During their lifetimes, they grew the company into one of America’s most important department store chains, including several of the world’s largest shopping centers.

-In 1939, Eloise and Richard Webber provided substantial gifts to establish the Eloise and Richard Webber Foundation.
-Their daughters – Jean Webber Sutphin and Mary Webber Parker – and Richard’s sister, Louise Webber O’Brien, also provided important contributions.
+1939 - Eloise and Richard Webber provide substantial gifts to establish the Eloise and Richard Webber Foundation.
+Their daughters – Jean Webber Sutphin and Mary Webber Parker – and Richard’s sister, Louise Webber O’Brien, also provide important contributions.

-In 1943, the Hudson-Webber Foundation was founded with major gifts provided by the J.L.
+1943 - The Hudson-Webber Foundation is founded with major gifts provided by the J.L.
 Hudson Company and Richard, Joseph and Oscar Webber.
-Significant contributions were also provided by Company employees and other members of the family.
+Significant contributions are also provided by company employees and other members of the family.

-In 1960, the Richard H. and Eloise Jenks Webber Charitable Fund Inc. was established.
+1960 - The Richard H. and Eloise Jenks Webber Charitable Fund Inc. is established.